seibert-media/automatix/README.md

   pseudo-terminal allocation).
 It uses the standard SSH command.
   Therefore your .ssh/config should be respected.

 4) **python**: Python code to execute.
+   * Notice that there are some modules, constants and functions which are already imported (check command.py): e.g.
+     `re, subprocess, quote(from shlex)`.
+The variable `vars` is used to store the Automatix variables as dictionary.
+You can use it to access or change the variables directly.
-If bundlewrap is enabled, the Bundlewrap repository object is avaiable via AUTOMATIX_BW_REPO and system node objects are available via NODES.systemname.
+   * If bundlewrap is enabled, the Bundlewrap repository object is avaiable via AUTOMATIX_BW_REPO and system node objects are available via NODES.systemname.
- Use `AUTOMATIX_BW_REPO.reload()` to reinitialize the Bundlewrap repository from file system.
+     Use `AUTOMATIX_BW_REPO.reload()` to reinitialize the Bundlewrap
+     repository from file system.
 This can be useful for using newly created nodes (e.g. remote commands).

 **ASSIGNMENT**: For **local**, **remote** and **python** action you can also define a variable to which the output will be assigned.